Preston-Cook/news/README.md

 # HackMIT 2022: Newswordy

 ## Introduction
-For my capstone project, I designed Newswordy, a web application that allows users to view trending headlines from roughly 150 news sources across the web.
+For our project, my team and I designed Newswordy, a web application that allows users to view trending headlines from roughly 150 news sources across the web.

 In all, users can view trending headlines within their country, predetermined categories, or categories of their creation.